 Church Plant in Haiti

 PROJECT UPDATE: We began giving toward starting a new church in Haiti back in mid-March.
 Thanks for being a wonderfully generous church with a heart for the world.
-In mid-April, we have met our goal of $77,000 for the first new church and are now within $20,000 of funding a second church plant in the third world.
-We’re already praying for the next opportunity to partner with Compassion International with another daughter church.
+In mid-April, we met our goal of $77,000 for the first new church and now, at the end of May, we are able to fund a second church plant.
+We are currently working with Compassion to identify another area of great need so we can partner with a second mother church.
 Praise the Lord!
 Continue giving by designating your gift to “Compassion Project.”

 A proposal for FBC Allen to help plant a new church in Haiti and to bring the Good News of Jesus Christ to some of the world's poorest children

 In response to the Great Commission, Compassion International exists as an advocate for children, to release them from their spiritual, economic, social and physical poverty, and enable them to become responsible and fulfilled Christian adults — all for God’s glory.
 We also speak out for the needs of children in poverty to compel Christians worldwide to respond to God’s call to “look after orphans and widows” through advocating for children (James 1:27).

 ADVANCING GOD'S KINGDOM:

 “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (John 10:10, NIV).
 True life and hope are found only in the redeeming gospel of Jesus Christ.
 Fighting poverty is more than providing economic resources — it is defeating the fatalistic lie that we are unworthy of God’s love.
 At the heart of all Compassion’s work is our commitment to releasing children from spiritual poverty.
 We pursue this commitment with as much fervor as we approach any other type of poverty.

 More than 40,000

 Local church partners planted through Compassion International over the past eight years have resulted in more than 40,000 children receiving the gospel.